opitz/docker_multihost/README.md

 ----------------
 <i>located at: /usr/bin</i>

-This command allows to restart the Apache2/httpd server inside the Docker container so to reload changes in config files.
+This command allows to restart both Apache2/httpd servers inside the Docker containers so to reload changes in the - shared - config files.

 enable_vhost <i>servername</i>
 ------------------------------